An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Proof of Theorem

-Write \beq u^N(x,t) = \sum_{k=1}^N c_k^N(t) w^k(x)\quad\mbox{for } N\ge 1, \ee where, for every $N\ge 1$, the vector of coefficients $(c_1^N(t),\dots, c_N^N(t))$ is a solution to the following initial value problem for the linear $N\times N$-system of ordinary differential equations:
+Write \beq u^N(t,x) = \sum_{k=1}^N c_k^N(t) w^k(x), \ee where, for every $N\ge 1$, the vector of coefficients $(c_1^N(t),\dots, c_N^N(t))$ is a solution to the following linear $N\times N$-system of ordinary differential equations: